-economic growth and support major city centre investment into light rail and education precincts.
-Investment in smart city infrastructure is embedding wireless connectivity for city centre buildings, the IoT-enabled city, future 5G deployments and digital technology adoption, faster business innovation and
+Delivery of high-speed digital connectivity represents a transformative piece of infrastructure that will attract digitally-focused businesses, which drive economic growth and support major city centre investment into light rail and education precincts.
+Investment in smart city infrastructure is embedding next generation network technologies in the Newcastle city centre.
+This includes the fibre and wireless connectivity for city centre buildings, the physical and network infrastructure for an IoT-enabled city, future 5G deployments and digital and data services that enable accelerated technology adoption, faster business innovation and new opportunities for economic growth.